JRJurman/automated-ticket-printer/README.md

 together.

-_New Watches, Printers, and Hooks should only introduce the minimum required dependencies.
+_New Watches, Printers, and Hooks should only introduce the minimum required dependencies, and these should be included as **optional dependencies**.
 I realize in the future, including several Node APIs may get out of hand.
 When that happens, this project may go the way of babel (separate packages) however, that's something we'll tackle once we hit that bridge._